ucan-wg/spec/README.md

 Many thanks to [Christopher Joel] for his real-world feedback, raising many pragmatic considerations, and the Rust implementation and related crates.

+Many thanks to [Christine Lemmer-Webber] for her handwritten feedback on the design of UCAN.

+Thanks to [Benjamin Goering] for the many community threads and connections to [W3C] standards.

 Thanks to [Juan Caballero] for the numerous questions, clarifications, and general advice on putting together a comprehensible spec.

 Thank you [Dan Finlay] for being sufficiently passionate about [OCAP] that we realized that capability systems had a real chance of adoption in an ACL-dominated world.